Recipe 1: Smoked Paprika & Rosemary-Infused Prosciutto-Wrapped Figs with Whipped Blue Cheese and Pistachio Crunch

 Q2.
 How do I know if a fig is ripe?

 A ripe fig should present a touch of softness but resist turning mushy to the hand.
-The ideal figs display a beautiful color and a pleasant, intense scent.
-When selecting figs, pick ones with neither a fragile texture, wrinkled appearance, nor unpleasant odor.
+The ideal figs display a beautiful colour and a pleasant, intense scent.
+Pick figs with neither a fragile texture, wrinkled appearance, or unpleasant odour.

 Q3.
 What are the substitutions for fresh figs between fresh and dried figs?

 You may substitute dried figs for chutneys or tagines since they work well.
 Fresh figs provide a singular mix of texture and taste, making them preferred for appetizer usage.
-To prepare dried figs, soak them in warm liquid or place them in liquid while simmering them until soft.
+To prepare dried figs, soak them in warm liquid or place them in liquid and simmer them until soft.

 Q4.
 How do I store fresh figs?